 Last week I arrived at my airport gate only to see FLIGHT CANCELLED on the screen beside the gate.
 I approached the agent and was told,

-An hour later all flight to Florida were cancelled due to weather conditions.
+An hour later, I was stranded in the Baltimore airport after all flights to Florida were cancelled due to weather conditions.

-Naturally all nearby hotels were sold out so I spent the night in the Baltimore airport.
+Naturally all nearby hotels were sold out so I spent the night in the airport lounge- just me, a handful of cleaning people and the guy testing the fire alarms.
 I finally arrived home around 10AM the next day.

 All told, I had spent nearly $1000 and consumed nearly 3 full days for a 6 hour business meeting.

-In today’s post, I am going cover the software I’ve used to enable myself and my teams to sell remotely.
+In today’s post, I am going cover the software I’ve used to enable my teams to sell remotely.